-- The vehicle is reserved without obligation of purchase for up to 72 hours.
-This time is offered to clarify open questions between seller and buyer.
+- The buyer can reserve the vehicle without obligation of purchase for up to 72 hours.
+The dealership offers this time to clarify open questions between seller and buyer.

 - The seller will call the buyer within one business day to discuss contract details and inform them about a variety of options, such as leasing or trade-in.

-- Depending on the means of payment and contract (i.e. cash purchase, leasing or other), the appropriate formalities will be initiated.
+- Depending on the means of payment and contract (i.e. cash purchase, leasing or other), the dealership initiates the appropriate formalities.